KesKru/portfolio-app-3/README.md

-This is a full-stack, AirBnB style Porogresive web application (PWA), with simplified functionality.
-It will demonstrate working knowledge of React(Hooks)-ContextAPI-VanillaCSS-Next + Node-Express-Apollo-MongoDB technology stack.
+This is a full-stack, Universal(Isomorphic) application built to demonstrate working knowledge of React(Hooks)-ContextAPI-VanillaCSS-Next front-end + Node-Express-Apollo-MongoDB back-end technology stack.